microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Modules Pages/Networking.md

 ## Microsoft Networking Academy
 Welcome to the Microsoft Networking Academy.
 Explore Azure Networking video sessions with demos delivered directly to partners, relevant certifications, and further resources.

-> More coming later this March!
+> More coming this March!
 Our team is currently creating new networking videos.
 Please check regularly for updates.

 #### Stay connected with the [Azure Networking Blog](https://techcommunity.microsoft.com/t5/azure-networking-blog/bg-p/AzureNetworkingBlog).